 No patient information is shared with Webflow.

-We use Google Docs for team collaboration on policies and legal documents.
-We don't generally store any of your information here.
+We use Google Workspace for team collaboration on policies, legal documents and Form conversions.
+We don't generally store any of your information here unless we're performing a Form Review or Form Conversion for you.
+If so, we store the Form Templates you've sent us and information around the conversion process itself.
 We do not use Google Analytics.

 No patient information is shared with Google.